Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 River Raisin National Battlefield

-The battlefield was used during the War of 1812 and marked a decisive victory for the Tecumseh’s American Indian confederation.
+The battlefield was used during the War of 1812 and marked a decisive victory for Tecumseh’s American Indian confederation.

 It also marked the greatest defeat for the US during the War of 1812.